-- (1) The head of a private body may, on a voluntary and periodic basis, submit to the Minister a description of- - (a) the categories of records of the private body that are automatically available without a person having to request access in terms of this Act, including such categories available- - (i) for inspection in terms of legislation other than this Act; - (ii) for purchase or copying from the private body; - (iii) from the private body free of charge; and - (b) how to obtain access to such records.
+- (1) The head of a private body may, on a voluntary and periodic basis, submit to the Minister a description of- - (a) the categories of records of the private body that are automatically available without a person having to request access in terms of this Act, including such categories available- - (i) for inspection in terms of legislation other than this Act; - (ii) for purchase or copying from the private body; and [subparagraph (ii) substituted by section 38(a) of Act 42 of 2001] - (iii) from the private body free of charge; and - (b) how to obtain access to such records.

-- (2) If appropriate the Minister must, on a periodic basis and by notice in the Gazette- - (a) publish any description so submitted; and - (b) update any description so published. - (3) The only fee payable (if any) for access to a record described in a list so published is a prescribed fee for reproduction. - (4) The head of a private body may delete any part of a record contemplated in subsection (1)(a) which, on a request for access, may or must be refused in terms of Chapter 4 of this Part. - (5) Section 50 and any other provisions in this Act related to that section do not apply to any category of records included in a notice in terms of subsection (2).
+- (2) If appropriate the Minister must, on a periodic basis and by notice in the Gazette - (a) publish any description so submitted; and - (b) update any description so published. - (3) The only fee payable (if any) for access to a record included in a notice in terms of subsection (2) is a prescribed fee for reproduction. - [subsection (3) substituted by section 38(b) of Act 42 of 2001] - (4) The head of a private body may delete any part of a record contemplated in subsection (1)(a) which, on a request for access, may or must be refused in terms of Chapter $\underline{4}$ of this Part. - (5) Section 50 and any other provisions in this Act related to that section do not apply to any category of records included in a notice in terms of subsection (2).